CrowdStrike/falconpy/samples/README.md

 This is not the only method of providing these values, and not recommended for production deployments as the config.json file is
 **not encrypted**.

-In order to test these samples locally in your development environment, update the file config.json to reflect your current development API credentials.
+In order to test these samples locally in your development environment, rename the file `config_sample.json` to `config.json` and then update this file to reflect your current development API credentials.

 ## Samples by API
 These samples are categorized by API service collection.